 Oov Live Courses are registered for NPCP CEC's.

-We invite you to experience any Oov Education course multiple times.
+We invite you to experience Oov Education courses multiple times.
 If you would like to repeat a live course, please email info@ooveducation.com to receive a ½ price promo code used at registration.
 Certificates and CEC's are not issued for repeat attendance of the same course.

 For any enquiry regarding courses, please email us at info@ooveducation.com